 This is why I believe in good commentaries.
 If I were shut up on a remote island with only the Bible, I am sure the Lord would give me everything I needed directly through His Word, but that is not His normal way of operation.
-He has given ministry-gifted men to the churches and He uses them to edify the saints (Ephesians 4:11-14; 2 Tim.
+He has given ministry-gifted men to the churches, and He uses them to edify the saints (Ephesians 4:11-14; 2 Tim.
 2:2).
 I praise the Lord that some of the excellent teaching of past and present generations has been captured in print so I can possess it and consult it whenever I please.
 Such material is priceless.

-Some preachers seem to be afraid of books, yet a good Christian book is simply good preaching.
-While it is true that there are many heretical books available in the average Christian bookstore (we have warned about that in our video presentation "Dangers in Christian Bookstores”), it is not true that books themselves are wrong.
+Some preachers seem to be afraid of books.
+I once heard a preacher say, “We don’t need more books; we need more preaching.”
+Yet a good Christian book is simply good preaching.
+While it is true that there are many heretical books available in the average Christian bookstore (we have warned about that in our video presentation and free eBook “Dangers in Christian Bookstores”), it is not true that books themselves are wrong.
 God wrote a book!
 In Psalm 45:1, He said, “My tongue is the pen of a ready writer.”
 Indeed, God has a powerful pen, and what a Book He wrote!
-The Apostles constantly communicated with the churches and individual believers through writing, and if they had possessed printing presses, we can be certain that they would have used them.
+The apostles communicated with the churches and individual believers through writing, and if they had possessed printing presses, I have no doubt that they would have used them.
 Men of God through the centuries have valued the written and printed page.
-Charles Spurgeon, who is called the Prince of Preachers, advised the preachers in his Bible College to “sell your shirt and buy books.”
-Recently the History Channel made a survey of a wide range of knowledgeable people in various fields on what is the most important invention of history.
-The thing that came in first was the printing press.
+Charles Spurgeon advised the preachers in his Bible college to “sell your shirt and buy books.”
+Recently the History Channel made a survey of a wide range of knowledgeable people in various fields on the most important invention of history, and the majority picked the printing press.

 Charles Spurgeon did not have a lot of patience with preachers who despise commentaries.
 He addressed the following statement to his Bible School students: